Introduction – To Online Course Requirements

 Where Should You Put Your Course Requirements?

-Your course requirements should be listed on your online course sales page.
+Your course requirements should be clearly listed on your course sales page.

-You want to start your sales page with all the essential course information like the overview, benefits, teacher bio, and outline.
+Start the page with key details like the course overview, benefits, teacher bio, and course outline.

 How To Create A Requirements List